a castle castles in Ireland

 Nearest Town: Mallow

-4. Ballynagowan Castle, Kilshanny, Co.
-Clare
+3. Smithtown Castle, Kilshanny, County Clare

-Also known as Smithstown Castle, this 16th-century tower house was once the home of Murrough O’Brien, the 1st Earl of Thomond and 1st Baron Inchiquin, more commonly known as the Last King of Munster.
+Also known as Ballynagowan Castle, this 16th-century tower house was once the home of Murrough O’Brien, the 1st Earl of Thomond and 1st Baron Inchiquin, more commonly known as the Last King of Munster.

 Before O’Brien died in 1551, he willed the castle to his son Teige (pronounced “Tyge”).